A Quick Guide to Applying for a Building Permit for your Home Improvement Project

 A little advance preparation and knowledge can go a long way in avoiding any potential delays in obtaining a permit.
 In order for a homeowner or contractor to obtain a permit, the property must not be subject to any delinquent county taxes, school taxes, or sewer fees.
 Current tax and sewer fee information may be found through Parcel Search.
 Also, there must not be any open property maintenance violations on the property.
 Please visit the Property Maintenance Violations page for additional information or call (302) 395-5555 on how to resolve any known violations.

 Another way to help ensure a quick and easy permit application is to have all required documents, plans, and copies ready before you come to the Department of Land Use.
 In most cases, this will include at least the following: a completed Building Permit Application, three (3) sets of Building Plans, and three (3) copies of your current Plot Plan.
 Completing the application form in advance and having all other documentation ready before meeting with us will help expedite your visit.
-Permit application/ information packets for three of the most common home improvement projects are available under the Quick Links area above.
+Permit application packets and information for a few of the most common home improvement projects are available below.

 We're Ready When You Are!